Alex Marson

-He is best known for his work with Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR), specifically for his advances in furthering understanding of the genomics of human T cell function.
+Marson is best known for his work with Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR), particularly for his advances in furthering understanding of the genomics of human T cell function.
 Marson also currently holds affiliations with the Parker Institute for Cancer Immunotherapy (PICI), the Chan Zuckerberg Biohub, and the Innovative Genomics Institute (IGI).

-Marson's team is pioneering new CRISPR gene editing technologies that aim to offer faster, cheaper and more precise ways to re-write DNA programs in human immune cells.
-With these tools, the lab is engineering cells to treat a wide range of diseases.
-They are designing programs to make cells that can recognize and eliminate cancer, cells that are resistant to infections like HIV, and cells that can reduce inflammation in autoimmune diseases like multiple sclerosis, type 1 diabetes, and rheumatoid arthritis.
-Reprogrammed human immune cells are emerging as a new class of “living” medicines.

 Early life and education

-Alex Marson was born June 5, 1979 in Manhattan, NY.
-He is the son of Ellen Marson, a Professor of Spanish literature and former director of Hadassah, and Bernard Marson, an architect.
-Marson received an A.B. in biology summa cum laude from Harvard University in 2001.
-He received a master's degree in Biological Sciences from the University of Cambridge in 2003.
-Marson received a Ph.D. in Biology from Massachusetts Institute of Technology in 2008, under the guidance of Rick Young and Rudolf Jaenisch at the Whitehead Institute.
+Alex Marson was born June 5, 1979, in Manhattan, New York.
+He is the son of Ellen Marson, a professor of Spanish literature and former director of Hadassah, and Bernard Marson, an architect.
+Marson graduated summa cum laude with an A.B. in biology from Harvard University in 2001.
+He then pursued a master's degree in Biological Sciences from the University of Cambridge in 2003.
+Later, he received a Ph.D. in Biology from Massachusetts Institute of Technology in 2008, under the mentorship of Rick Young and Rudolf Jaenisch at the Whitehead Institute.

-Research & Career

 Marson's research focuses on reprogramming human immune cells, especially T cells, with CRISPR.
 The applications of this research are in the treatment of cancer, autoimmune diseases, HIV and a wide range of other diseases.
 In August 2018, Marson was selected as Wired Magazine's 25 Icons of the next 25 Years for his research in DNA programming and genome editing for cancer immunotherapy.